Stephens College

-Stephens College is a private women's college in Columbia, Missouri.
+Stephens College is a private women's college in Columbia, Missouri, United States.
 It is the second-oldest women's educational establishment that is still a women's college in the United States.
 It was founded on August 24, 1833, as the Columbia Female Academy.

-In 1856, David H. Hickman helped secure the college's charter under the name The Columbia Female Baptist Academy In the late 19th century it was renamed Stephens College after James L. Stephens endowed the college with $20,000.
+In 1856, David H. Hickman helped secure the college's charter under the name The Columbia Female Baptist Academy.
 From 1937 to 1943, its Drama Department became renowned under its chairman and teacher, the actress Maude Adams, James M. Barrie's first American Peter Pan.
-The Warehouse Theater is the major performance venue for the college.
+The Warehouse Theater is a student-run performance venue on campus, while the major performance venue for the college is The Playhouse.
 The campus includes a National Historic District: Stephens College South Campus Historic District.

-It enrolled 593 students in Fall 2021.
+The college enrolled 593 students in the fall of 2021.